Hair Transplant in Toronto: Do You Know the Truth About Ideal Patient Age?

 The telltale pattern is a general commonality, but the rate and progression of hair loss are not the same for everyone.
 That means that just because you see some of the first signs, it doesn’t indicate that you’ll rapidly proceed to completely bald on top.
 A receding hairline doesn’t guarantee crown balding.
 If it does, your rate of progression may be 5, 10, or more than 30 years.
 There’s good reason for young people not to panic, but instead begin to strategize.

 Schedule a Toronto hair loss clinic consultation

 The Toronto Hair Transplant Clinic takes a responsible, ethical approach to guiding patients through the options available to them.
 Follicular unit extraction (FUE) hair transplants are the gold standard for permanent and dramatic hair restoration, but they’re not always the first line of defence.
-PRP scalp injections, low-level laser therapy (LLLT), medication, scalp micropigmentation, and many more beneficial treatments help people hold on to the hair they have and boost their scalp health.
+Platelet-rich plasma therapy (PRP) scalp injections, low-level laser therapy (LLLT), medication, scalp micropigmentation (SMP), and many more beneficial treatments help people hold on to the hair they have and boost their scalp health.

 We invite you to schedule a free no-obligation consultation with Dr. Cory Torgerson.
 We know that the subject of hair loss is sensitive, and navigating treatment options can be intimidating or overwhelming.

 Your transplant might be unpredictable

 Here’s why if you’re in your teens or early 20s, we may suggest that you wait before considering a hair transplant.